RCN-ECS/CnGV/notebook/20200426_MA_SimulationResults4.md

 Note that the magnitude of GxE increases with n_pop because we set our interaction term to increase with n_pop.

 #### GxE calculated using Estimated Marginal Means

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.7.gxe_covEMM.png)

 #### GxE calculated using Omega^2

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.7cov_gxe_omega2.png)

 #### HexPlot to show coverage

 To ensure that all parameter space is being covered, here is a hexplot that quantifies the number of cases in hexagonal bins.
-There are a couple areas without data, but it does not seem like there are any gaps that would drive a bias or blind spot.
+There are a couple areas without data, but it does not seem like there are any major gaps or areas of oversampling that would drive a bias or blind spot.

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.7.hexplot.png)

 ## Power Heatmaps

-This is a standard heatmap showing how power changes according to standard deviation, sample size, and number of populations.
-These plots only show the power for covGE and GxE that fall between 0.4 and 0.6, since these windows encapsulate the full range of power.
-I like this approach because it shows the tradeoff in power for n_pop and sample size.
+This is a heatmap showing how power changes according to standard deviation, sample size, and number of populations. **These plots only show the power for covGE and GxE that fall between 0.4 and 0.6, since these windows encapsulate the full range of power.** I like this approach because it shows the tradeoff in power for n_pop and sample size.

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.11Gxe_Cov_heatmap.png)

 ## Phenotype Examples

-Here are plots showing examples of the reaction norms look like in co/counter gradient scenarios with low and high GxE.
-Its interesting how our ability to visually identify these patterns (which is how these patterns have been typically been. identified in the past) is almost impossible as the number of populations/magnitude of GxE increases. *These all have standard deviation of 0.5*
+Examples of the reaction norms in co/counter gradient scenarios with low and high GxE.
+It is interesting how our ability to visually identify these patterns (which is how these patterns have been typically been identified in the past) is almost impossible as the number of populations/magnitude of GxE increases. *These all have standard deviation of 0.5*

 | Number of Populations | |
 |--- | --- |